-We estimate the impact of online instruction on learning outcomes using the following model as our baseline specification:
+We estimate the effect of online instruction on learning outcomes using the following model as our baseline specification:

-$$Y{ic} = \beta \cdot Online{ic} + \alpha_c + \gamma X_i + \varepsilon{ic} \tag{1}$$

-In this specification, the outcome variable $Y{ic}$ is the performance of student i in course c.
-Our analysis focuses on the total exam score as the primary performance outcome and uses final course grades and course passing indicators as alternative outcomes in robustness checks.
-For ease of interpretation, we standardize all non-binary outcome variables to have a mean of 0 and a SD of 1 across the estimation sample.
-The key treatment variable of interest, $Online{ic}$ , captures the exposure of student i to online instruction in course c (i.e., the proportion of lectures assigned to be online).
-We always control for course fixed effects, captured by $\alpha_c$ .
-We then augment the basic model by the vector $X_i$ capturing student characteristics at baseline. $X_i$ includes gender, age, an indicator for international students, log commute time from home to university, major category fixed effects, and an indicator for first-year students. $\varepsilon{ic}$ is the error term.
+$$Y{ic} = \beta Online{ic} + \alpha_c + \gamma X_i + \varepsilon{ic}, \tag{1}$$ where Y{ic} is the performance of student i in course c.
+We use the total exam score for each course as the primary performance outcome and use final course grades and a course passing indicator as alternative outcomes in robustness checks.
+For ease of interpretation, we standardize all nonbinary outcome variables to have a mean of 0 and a SD of 1 across the estimation sample.
+The key treatment variable of interest, $Online{ic}$, captures the exposure of student i to online instruction in course c (i.e., the proportion of lectures assigned to be online).
+We always control for course fixed effects, captured by α_c .
+We then augment the basic model by the vector \mathbf{X}i capturing student characteristics at baseline. \mathbf{X}i includes gender, age, an indicator for being an international student, log commute time from home to university, major category fixed effects, and an indicator for being a first-year student. ε{ic} is the error term.
 Since we observe multiple courses per student, we cluster standard errors at the student level.
-Standard errors remain very similar when clustering at the student-by-course level.
+Standard errors are very similar when clustering at the student-by-course level.

-One advantage of our empirical design is that the treatment varies at the student-by-course level, which means that we can include student fixed effect to absorb all student-level variation.
+One advantage of our empirical design is that the treatment varies at the student-by-course level, which means that we can include student fixed effects to absorb all student-level variation.
 Equation (2) shows this even more restrictive model, which represents our preferred specification:

-$$Y{ic} = \beta \cdot Online{ic} + \alpha_c + \gamma_i + \varepsilon{ic}$$ (2)
+$$Y{ic} = \beta Online{ic} + \alpha_c + \gamma_i + \varepsilon{ic}. \tag{2}$$

-Here, $\gamma_i$ represents student-level fixed effects.
+Here, γ_i represents student-level fixed effects.
 This model exploits within-student, cross-course variation in the proportion of online lectures to estimate the impact on online instruction, holding all observed and unobserved student characteristics constant.

-To estimate the gender gap in the impact of online instruction, we additionally include an interaction term, $Online{ic} \times Male_i$ , in Equation (1) or Equation (2).
+To estimate the gender gap in the effect of online instruction, we additionally include an interaction term, $Online{ic} \times Male_i$, in Equation (1) or Equation (2).
 The coefficient of this interaction term captures the incremental impact of online instruction on men relative to women, while the coefficient of the variable $Online{ic}$ itself captures the impact on women.
 For robustness, we also split the sample by gender and estimate the effect of online instruction separately for men and women.

-The key identification assumption for the estimation is that the exposure to online instruction is exogenous and uncorrelated to other factors in the error term that may affect learning outcomes.
-This is guaranteed through the experiment that allocates students randomly into different attendance groups based on the last digit of the student ID.
+The key identification assumption for the estimation is that the exposure to online instruction is unrelated to other factors in the error term that may affect learning outcomes.
+This is guaranteed through the experiment that allocates students randomly into different attendance groups based on the last digit of student ID-which is randomly determined upon enrollment.
 To confirm that the randomization was successful, we conduct two balancing tests.
 First, we directly test whether student characteristics at baseline predict the proportion of online instruction.
-Table 2, Panel A shows that student baseline characteristics are not correlated with the share of online lectures.
+Table 2, Panel A, shows that student baseline characteristics are not correlated with the share of online lectures.
 Second, we test whether student characteristics are balanced across the five attendance groups (Groups A to E).
 Table 2, Panel B, shows that attendance group dummies predict only one out of 12 student baseline characteristics (p-value = 0.096).
-Taken together, our balancing tests confirm that our randomization was successful.
+Taken together, our balancing tests confirm that our randomization was successful.7